what is microlearning?

 What kind of content will you include in the training?

-Actionable content that can be broken into small pieces lends itself well to using microlearning strategies.
-However, abstract or complex content which may be more difficult for learners to grasp may need a blended solution.
-Such solutions use longer format training to develop foundational knowledge while deploying microlearning pieces for targeted, actionable content.
+Actionable content that can be broken into categories or behaviors will be most useful.
+On the other hand, abstract or complex content which may be more difficult for learners to grasp may need a blended learning solution.
+This kind of solution might use longer formal training to develop foundational knowledge while deploying micro modules for performance support.

 What technology will you use to make your training available?